Longest tennis match records: Best-of-five-set match

+Best-of-three-set match

 Women's singles

 The longest women's match (by time) took place at a tournament in Richmond, Virginia, in 1984, when Vicki Nelson took 6 hours, 31 minutes to defeat Jean Hepner 6–4, 7–6(13–11).
 The match featured a 29-minute, 643-shot rally, the longest in professional tennis history, though no video exists of this point.

-Unlike men's singles matches, where Grand Slam events are still played over the best of five sets, all women's matches are now played as the best of three sets.
+Unlike men's singles matches, where Grand Slam events are played over the best of five sets, all women's matches are played as the best of three sets.
 All matches since January 1, 2019 have been checked, but there are likely to be many more from earlier years which have not yet been recognised, especially as qualifying matches in ITF tournaments before that date would normally have been played over the best of three tie-break sets.

-Where different sources give durations for a particular match, the shortest elapsed time will be the one noted below.